jtpeller/math-book/0-Prologue/1-Numbers.md

   - So, 38 in base-16 is $0x26$, because $(2\cdot16^1)+(6\cdot16^0) = 38$
   - You would represent 15 as 0xf (usually read as "zero hex f"), but 16 as 0x10 (read as "zero hex ten" or "zero hex one zero")

 > You might be tempted to say that Roman numerals are "base-7", since there are 7 symbols.
 While true that there are 7 symbols, each one represents a non-sequential values, so this does not apply.
-You wouldn't count like this: $I, V, X, ...$, but instead by $I, II, III, IV, ...$; you count sequentially.
+You wouldn't count like this: $I, V, X, ...$, but instead by $I, II, III, IV, ...$ (you count sequentially).
 Roman numerals technically don't have a base at all, since it's not a radix numeral system.

 Various number representations are useful for different reasons, for instance, binary and hexadecimal are central to computing.